 You are not more likely to be targeted by the police simply because the car you are driving is painted red.
 Once again, this is an urban myth that has refused to go away over the decades even though there isn’t a shred of truth to it.
 If you’re speeding or driving like an idiot in a gray car you’re just as likely to get pulled by the police as you would be driving a red car or one in any other color for that matter.

-Are cars in bright colours involved in fewer accidents?
+Are cars in bright colors involved in fewer accidents?

-Black, silver, grey, and red vehicles are statistically more likely to be involved in accidents, but once again, black, silver and gray covers an extremely large proportion of cars on the road.
+Black, silver, grey, and red vehicles are statistically more likely to be involved in accidents, but once again, black, silver, and gray cover an extremely large proportion of cars on the road.
 On the other hand, the percentage of vehicles involved in accidents after dark rockets for black and that does, therefore, indicate that visibility is a factor in some cases.